-Pompey Casmilus is the private secretary in the publishing business.
+Pompey Casmilus is the private secretary to Sir Phoebus in the publishing business.
 She's the narrator of the novel.
 She's well-educated--the book drops into German, French, Italian, Latin, Greek along the way--and she has literary aspirations of her own: she writes poetry.
 We're given samples.
 "That bit...is a poem I wrote, the way I wrote that other one I was saying and never got published.
 That's two off my hands."

-We see things in her life; her boyfriends, two main ones, Karl the German that was, and Freddy the London suburbanite that is; her other friends; her relationship with her father, that abandoned the family; her mother, who died was Pompey was still young; the aunt (the lion Aunt of Hull) who raised her.
+We see things in her life; her boyfriends, two main ones, Karl the German that was, and Freddy the London suburbanite that is; her other friends; her relationship with her father, who abandoned the family; her mother, who died while was Pompey was still young; the aunt (the lion Aunt of Hull) who raised her.
 The WWI veteran who convalesces in her town, with whom she becomes friends; she's twelve at the start of that war.
 She goes to Germany before Hitler, but just, and is shocked out of her own, much milder, anti-Semitism.

 Pompey is interested in the intellectual currents of those years.
 Not only is there the situation in Germany, but the advent of sex education, Freudianism.
 I was particularly amused by her critique of classical scholarship--she dislikes Gilbert Murray's translation of Medea, because she finds it too emotional, insufficiently pure in its tragedy, not 'classical' enough.
 She prefers Racine's Phedre to Euripides' Hippolytus.
 At the time there was a growing awareness that the ancient Greeks weren't the icy Spock-ians they were long thought to be; Pompey is in favor of the old order.
 E. R. Dodds' Greeks and the Irrational (1951) would have just sent her round the bend.